 Cleburne is a medium-sized city located in the state of Texas.
-With a population of 30,020 people and seven constituent neighborhoods, Cleburne is the 98th largest community in Texas.
+With a population of 31,295 people and seven constituent neighborhoods, Cleburne is the 98th largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cleburne is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Cleburne is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Cleburne who work in office and administrative support (11.29%), management occupations (7.99%), and food service (7.72%).
+Because occupations involving physical labor dominate the local economy, Cleburne is generally considered to be a blue-collar town.
+41.63% of the Cleburne workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Cleburne is a city of transportation and shipping workers, sales and office workers, and service providers.
+There are especially a lot of people living in Cleburne who work in sales jobs (8.60%), office and administrative support (8.10%), and management occupations (7.83%).

-The per capita income in Cleburne in 2010 was $22,021, which is middle income relative to Texas and the nation.
-This equates to an annual income of $88,084 for a family of four.
+The per capita income in Cleburne in 2018 was $24,861, which is middle income relative to Texas and the nation.
+This equates to an annual income of $99,444 for a family of four.
 However, Cleburne contains both very wealthy and poor people as well.